 Cash back shopping

 Also, be sure to check out Swagbucks.
-While you can use it instead of cash back sites, it’s actually a rewards program.
-So you can earn money or gift cards without spending a cent.
+It’s a rewards program that also offers points called SB for shopping.
+Those points can be redeemed for either gift cards or PayPal payments.
 Check out my Swagbucks for Beginners post for more information.

 You can also check out two other rewards/shopping programs: Inbox Dollars and MyPoints.
 Both pay you to read emails.
 The rest of the deals on there, though, really aren’t worth it.
 Still… paid to read emails!

 If you’re not already signed up with Kindle Cloud, download the Kindle Reading App on your computer, phone or e-reader.

 Sign up for a 30-day free trial of Amazon Prime.

 Check out a 30-day free trial of Kindle Unlimited: More than 1 million e-books and thousands of audiobooks are waiting.
 Spend a month reading/listening to as many as you want without spending a dime.